 Twenty to thirty meters off the ground is probably my favorite height.
 Still, of course, it varies on where you are flying and the image you are creating.

-Remember to take advantage of the many camera angles drone photography permits.
+Remember to take advantage of as many camera angles as drone photography permits.
 Shooting straight down is impossible from a plane.
 From a drone, however?
 It is as simple as angling your camera.

 Playing with patterns and lines is a drone specialty.
 Take benefit of the way the world looks from above and play with dividing your images into parts using the natural variations in the landscape.

 Trees from above, for example, create a starburst pattern, not a typical way humans see a forest!

 The flexibility offered by drone photography is extraordinary photography trends.
 Do not be afraid to experiment with aerial images of places a plane could never fly.